Bakrie Group: History

 H. Achmad Bakrie founded Bakrie & Brothers ("N.V.
 Bakrie & Brothers") in 1942 in Telukbetung, South Sumatera.
 Bakrie & Brothers was established as a general trading and distribution company.
 In the 1950s Bakrie Group business activities have expanded to include general trading, construction services, agribusiness, coal mining, oil & gas, and telecommunications; while continuing to develop manufacturing such as steel pipes, building materials, and automotive components.

-In 1986, Bakrie & Brothers acquired 75% shares of a local rubber plantation company PT.
-Uniroyal Sumatera Plantations (UNSP) then later changed the company name to PT.
+In 1986, Bakrie & Brothers acquired 75% of the shares of a local rubber plantation company PT.
+Uniroyal Sumatera Plantations (UNSP), then later changed the company name to PT.
 Bakrie Sumatera Plantations.
 In 1989, Bakrie & Brothers (BNBR) was listed in Jakarta Stock Exchange (now the Indonesia Stock Exchange).

-Bakrie Group diversified into media and telecommunications business in the 1990s.
+Bakrie Group diversified into the media and telecommunications business in the 1990s.
 A local TV station PT.
 Cakrawala Andalas Televisi (ANTV) was founded in 1992, and started to broadcast nationally a year later in 1993.
-In the same year Bakrie Group obtained the license to operate fixed wireless telecommunication and entered the telecommunications sector with PT.
+In the same year, Bakrie Group obtained the license to operate fixed wireless telecommunication and entered the telecommunications sector with PT.
 Bakrie Telecom.

-In 2001 Bakrie Group entered gas and oil sector as PT.
-Energi Mega Persada (“ENRG”) a company focused on developing and exploring the upstream oil and gas in Indonesia was founded.
-Bakrie Group also acquired 80% of the coal mining company PT.
-Arutmin Indonesia (Arutmin) from BHP Minerals Exploration Inc, and PT Kaltim Prima Coal from (British Petroleum (BP) and Rio Tinto, in 2003.
+In 2001, Bakrie Group entered the gas and oil sector with the founding of PT.
+Energi Mega Persada ("ENRG"), a company focused on developing and exploring the upstream oil and gas in Indonesia.
+Bakrie Group also acquired 80% of the coal mining company PT Arutmin Indonesia (Arutmin) from BHP Billiton, and PT Kaltim Prima Coal from British Petroleum (BP) and Rio Tinto, in 2003.

-In 2007, Forbes Asia estimated the Bakrie family had $5,4 billion in wealth, however after the 2008 financial crisis it dropped to only $850 million as Bakrie Group companies were heavily affected by the financial crisis.
+In 2007, Forbes Asia estimated the Bakrie family had $5.4 billion in wealth, however, after the 2008 financial crisis, this dropped to $850 million.

-In 2014, Bakrie Group through Bakrie Global Ventura made a US$25 million investment in a California-based private social network Path, a social networking-enabled photo sharing and messaging service for mobile devices.
-Path had the most users in Indonesia compared to any other countries with more than 4 million active users.
+In 2014, Bakrie Group, through Bakrie Global Ventura, made a US$25 million investment in a California-based private social network, Path, which is enabled with photo sharing and messaging service for mobile devices.

-Bakrie Group has a limited partnership with Convergence Ventures, since its inception in 2015 the VC has backed 16 startups in Indonesia.
+Bakrie Group has a limited partnership with Convergence Ventures.

-In 2019, Bakrie Group made an undisclosed investment in BumiLangit Studios, Indonesian character based entertainment company in Indonesia.
-The Investment was made by VIVA group who are currently focusing on developing Indonesia's own superhero cinematic universe through the library of the intellectual property rights of BumiLangit Studios.
-The first movie in line, Gundala released in August 2019 was a theater hit grossing 48,3 million Rupiah.
+In 2019, Bakrie Group made an undisclosed investment in BumiLangit Studios, an Indonesian character based entertainment company in Indonesia.
+The Investment was made by VIVA group, who are currently focusing on developing Indonesia's own superhero cinematic universe through the library of the intellectual property rights of BumiLangit Studios.
+The first movie in line, Gundala, released in August 2019, was a theater hit grossing 48.3 billion Rupiah ($3 million).

 In 2020, due to the COVID-19 pandemic, Bakrie & Brothers of Bakrie Group furloughed 153 of its staff for at least 3 months.
 Additionally, the company also introduced salary reduction plans to 800 employees in their attempt to reduce financial burdens due to limited business activity.

 Companies

-Bakrie Group is made up of 10 individual companies without a controlling parent company.
+Bakrie Group is made up of at least 11 individual companies, of which 10 are still listed on the Indonesian Stock Exchange, without a controlling parent company.
 Each of the Bakrie companies has more subsidiaries involved in various Industry, Digital, Energy and Agricultural sectors.